GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 ## Onboarding Category 9: Gmail  Email or Google Account on 3rd party email or proxy - no Domain - no Organization

 This category is common for individual consumers where they gmail account but no domain, or a 3rd party domain where they have an email or proxy but do not wish to setup or validate a domain.
-This option will not have an organization top node in IAM
+This option will not have an organization top node in IAM.

+With a Google Account only - you can still collaborate across separate Google Accounts in GCP by sharing resources via IAM.

+All the organization policies are still available at the project level.

 create google account on existing email address - can also be a domain email proxy https://support.google.com/accounts/answer/27441?hl=en